rpc21/308_portfolio/01_game/ANALYSIS.md

              handle brick collisions would be closed to modification because they would be flexible enough to adapt to any subclass of GenericBrick.
 Therefore, to create a new kind of brick I would just have to specify its image, its score, and its handleCollisionWithBouncer() method.
+    * PowerUpManager
+        * Handles the number of power-ups of each kind that are available to the user
+        * Updates the display based on power-up status
+        * Provides the machinery to display animate and display the power-ups
+            * The PowerUpManager could be better implemented if the power-ups themselves were classes.
+This would divide up the functionality much better into more understandable, self-contained pieces.

+* How to add a new level:
+    1. Create a txt file that uses '-' to denote where you want the bricks to appear.
+    2. Specify the path to this file in the BrickManager class.
+    3. Add a condition for the level based on the number you want assigned to the level in the BrickManagerConstructor
+    4. Add a condition based on pressing the key corresponding to that level number in the PauseScreen class to initialize a new level of that number.

+    Note: I realize now that I should have created an inheritance hierarchy to handle levels in a more flexible, extendable
+    way.
+However, for not having done this, my implementation is not too terrible for adding new levels.

+* Current Design Justification and Reflection:
     * The program starts at in the GamePlayer class by initializing the StageManager for the application.
 The StageManager initializes all the different kinds of screen that could be displayed throughout the application.
     The screen types are CheatKeyMode, GameLevel, MainScreen, PuaseScreen and TutorialMode.
 These all extend